Welcome Aboard

 Funding Source: TIRCP and future funding

-The lifting of the current Benicia-Martinez Rail Bridge is a current source of delays and causes trains to get out of slot.
+The lifting of the current Benicia-Martinez Rail Bridge is a source of ongoing delays and causes trains to get out of slot.
 Any expansion of Capitol Corridor service between Oakland and Sacramento would be limited by the nature of the current lift bridge and how the waterway is used for marine traffic.
-The study is to begin the process of establishing alternative high-level (non-lift) rail bridge options across the Carquinez strait which can be the basis of future project development phases.
+The two-part study began the process of establishing and narrowing down to four roughly viable alternatives for high-level (non-lift) rail bridge options across the Carquinez strait.
+The second part of the study is prioritizing engineering feasibility of the four viable alternatives, with the best one(s) that can be the basis of future project development phases.

 Key milestones: